logo

 This bagpipe scale is uneven; it has two different tones.
 The major tone is 9/8 (204 cents) and the minor tone is 10/9 (182 cents).
 The semitone is 27/25 (133 cents).

-This tuning does not arise from any of the attested Gaelic harp tuning sequences.
-Barnaby Brown has experimented with it on a harp, and he has published some notes and a demonstration on his blog.
-See also his article in Piping Today 38, 2009. (though his numbers seem slightly different to mine and I am not sure if his scale is exactly the same as this one).
+Barnaby Brown has experimented with this tuning on a harp (though he uses a non-traditional tuning sequence), and he has published some notes and a demonstration on his blog.
+See also his article in Piping Today 38, 2009.

 My just intonation